 - Living Will

 A legal document that states the wishes of an individual who is no longer competent and able to make decisions on their own.
-Living wills address the use of life saving devices and procedures in the event of a terminal illness or injury.
+A living will address the use of life-saving devices and procedures in the event of a terminal illness or injury.

 Glossary of Terms (Continue)